sense 1v

 Si è burlato di lui per il suo errore.
 (Giovanni Verga, I Malavoglia)

-burlàrsi : to make fun of
+burlarsi : to make fun of

 bur|làr|si : (accento grave)

-Indicative mood (Indicativo) of the verb burlàrsi
+indicativo burlarsi.
+Indicative mood of the verb burlarsi

 Tempo semplice